Department of Economic and

 STRATEGY AND POLICY

-· On February 1, 2008, in accordance with Section 32-1m of the Connecticut General Statutes, DECD submitted its third comprehensive annual report on all of the department’s community, economic and housing development activities between July 1, 2006 and June 30, 2007.
+· On February 1, 2009, in accordance with Section 32-1m of the Connecticut General Statutes, DECD submitted its fourth comprehensive annual report on all of the department’s community, economic and housing development activities between July 1, 2007 and June 30, 2008.
 This report covers topics ranging from the social and economic impact of DECD programs to a listing of the DECD-funded community, economic and housing development projects.
-The primary goal of this comprehensive overview of the agency is to provide policymakers and the various constituencies served by DECD with a greater understanding of the varied and complex nature of DECD’s responsibilities with regard to each of its mandates.
+The primary goal of this comprehensive overview of the agency is to provide policymakers and others with a greater understanding of the varied and complex nature of DECD’s responsibilities with regard to each of its mandates.
 The report outlines the department’s progress in all areas of responsibility.

 · DECD is responsible for the preparation of the state's Long-Range Housing Plan and the Consolidated Plan for Housing and Community Development.
 These two five-year strategic plans guide the state in implementing affordable housing and community development strategies and describe how the state will utilize its resources in these areas.